-- a) the intent or purpose of the Plan is not radically altered; - b) the benefit to the County including, but not limited to, social and financial benefits; - c) the impact of the proposal on the Natural System; - d) the adequacy of the County transportation network to accommodate the proposed amendment; - e) the extent to which the public has been consulted regarding the proposed amendment
+- a) the intent or purpose of the County Official Plan is not radically altered; - b) the benefit to the County including, but not limited to, social and financial benefits;

+- c) the impact of the proposal on the Natural Heritage System and prime agricultural area; - the adequacy of the County transportation network to accommodate the proposed amendment; - e) the extent to which the public has been consulted regarding the proposed amendment

 This Official Plan is based on a set of assumptions, forecasts, values and objectives which relate to future conditions.
-To ensure the continued relevance of the Official Plan in view of changing demographic, economic, technological, social and environmental conditions, it is important that the Plan incorporate mechanisms to monitor change, to review its policies and, if warranted, to make amendments.
+To ensure the continued relevance of the Official Plan in view of changing demographic, economic, technological, social and environmental conditions, it is important that the County Official Plan incorporate mechanisms to monitor change, to review its policies and, if warranted, to make amendments.

-Monitoring involves recording and appraising the significance of events, trends and decisions in relation to the policies of the Official Plan.
-The purpose of monitoring is to evaluate the effectiveness and relevance of the Plan.
-In order to effectively monitor the policies of this Plan, County Council shall:

-a) institute a program for on-going monitoring of factors such as population and household forecasts, land use and development trends, economic conditions, the supply, demand and availability of land for development and employment purposes, the adequacy of municipal services, land costs and the state of the natural environment.
+Monitoring involves recording and appraising the significance of events, trends and decisions in relation to the policies of the County Official Plan.
+The purpose of monitoring is to evaluate the effectiveness and relevance of the County Official Plan.
+In order to effectively monitor the policies of this Plan, County Council shall institute a program for on-going monitoring of factors such as population and household forecasts, land use and development trends, economic conditions, the supply, demand and availability of land for development and employment purposes, the adequacy of municipal services, land costs and the state of the natural environment.